-- Raising their GPA $\geq$ 2.0 if cumulative GPA was < 2.0 - Successfully repeating or remediating a course or rotation in which a grade of "D", "F" or "NP" was received - Successfully remediating any course or laboratory in which a non-passing grade was received
+- Raising their GPA ≥ 2.0 if cumulative GPA was < 2.0 - Successfully repeating or remediating a course or rotation in which a grade of "F" or "NP" was received - Successfully remediating any course or laboratory in which a non-passing grade was received

 Students that remain on probation because of failure to achieve the above will be referred to the APSC for review.
-The APSC may recommend the following actions, including but not limited to: be placed on an Alternate Progression Plan or dismissal from the program.
+The APSC may recommend the following actions, including but not limited to: repeat the year or dismissal from the program.